Whether we like it or not, communication lies at the heart of everything we do, and mastering communication skills matters.

 8. Test Assumptions and improve your communication skills

 Do you know the saying ‘assumptions make an ass out of you and me’?

 There is a reason for it.

-We have learned that when we make assumptions, we are almost always wrong.
+We have learned that we are almost always wrong when we make assumptions.